RobDolin/Data/get-involved.md

 ### 2.5 Immigration

+[OneAmerica](http://weareoneamerica.org/) - OneAmerica advances the fundamental principles of democracy and justice at the local, state and national levels by building power within immigrant communities in collaboration with key allies.

 [Northwest Immigrants Rights Project](https://www.nwirp.org/) - Immigrant Rights are Human Rights.
 Northwest Immigrant Rights Project promotes justice through defending and advancing the rights of immigrants through direct legal services, systemic advocacy, and community education.